Treasures: The pistol shrimp

 The first thing I need to tell you about the snapping shrimp is that I did not make it up.
 This is science.
 Really.

 The "pistol" or “snapping” part of this crustacean's name refers to the action of a special arm it has-just the one.
 The limb is massively muscular compared with the rest of the shrimp's body, and it terminates in a crab-like claw.
 The main purpose of this claw is to snap shut very fast.
 But not on anything.
 Instead, the appendage is used as a ranged attack: it snaps shut so hard and fast that it creates a blast of superheated bubbles that can stun or even instantly kill its target.
 Snapping shrimps also make friends with fish.

 I think this is pretty wild on its own, but the true insanity lies in the physics behind the shrimp's bubbly attack.
 What's occurring, it turns out, is something called cavitation: a phenomenon that results from bubbles rapidly forming and then collapsing underwater.
 Although it happens at a microscopic level, cavitation releases tremendous amounts of energy; over time, it can eat away at metal propellers and other heavy underwater equipment.

 That's all the physics-related words I know, so here's a nice video of the shrimp in action; just ignore the cheesy sound effects.
 It's possible there's a shrimp somewhere that mimics the sound of a shotgun being racked, but this is not it.

 Also, what's better than a public-domain picture of a snapping shrimp?
 Snapping shrimp with bonus parasitic isopod!

-I can’t really pick a favourite; the important thing to me is that I still have something to argue about with my friends after we settle once and for all which superhero is best.
+I can't really pick a favorite; the important thing to me is that I still have something to argue about with my friends after we settle once and for all which superhero is best.

 This is usually where I make some abstract argument for why the thing I'm talking about is cool, but at this point if you're not sold, I don't think I know how to help you.